-Operating in New Zealand since 1970, we offer a comprehensive range of corporate and commercial insurance and risk management products and services, helping New Zealand companies capture today’s opportunities and look to the future with confidence.
+In New Zealand we've been operating since 1970, offering the benefits of our global experience with local expertise.
+Our comprehensive range of corporate and commercial insurance and risk management products and services help New Zealand companies capture today’s opportunities and look to the future with confidence.

-At AIG, our job is to help businesses, families, and individuals protect the things that they value the most, both in New Zealand and around the world.
-In doing so, we are guided by the same values as the hugely successful teams that we sponsor: determination, strength, integrity, teamwork.
+Move your career forward by building a safer, stronger future for businesses, families, and communities, in New Zealand and around the world.
+Our employees are guided by the same values as the hugely successful teams that we sponsor: determination, strength, integrity, teamwork.

 AIG traces its roots to 1919, when American Cornelius Vander Starr established a general insurance agency, American Asiatic Underwriters, in Shanghai, China.
-Since then, an enterprising spirit, ingenuity, and tenacity have built the company into one of the world’s leading insurers, with offices in over 100 countries.
-The first New Zealand office opened in Wellington on 11 November 1970, with the Auckland office opening shortly after.
+Since then, an enterprising spirit, ingenuity, and tenacity have built the company into one of the world’s leading insurers.

 Today, AIG is focused on what it has been known for since the beginning: the willingness and ability to provide insurance coverage to meet the diverse needs of its clients.